All Scripture quotations are from the 1901 American Standard Version (updated) unless otherwise noted.

 First of all, the salvation of the Gentiles was always in God’s plan.
 Even under the Old Covenant, non-Jews were saved by embracing the the Jewish religion of the true God (Judaism).
 In regard to Israel, if they had received Jesus as their Lord and Savior as one people, under the New Covenant, the center of God’s program would still be on Christ and the Church (believing Jews and believing Gentiles), rather than on national Israel, as we see in the Old Testament.

 Had all of Israel turned to Jesus of Nazareth, then Judaism would have been recognized by the Jews as having its fulfillment in Him, and Israel would still be recognized and received by God as those who are in Christ and members of the Church.
 That means there would not be two different religions, but one in the same.
-Judaism would be seen as having its fulfillment in Christianity.
+Judaism would be seen as having its fulfillment in Christianity, and viewed as a Christian nation.
 Therefore, there would not be the divide between Jews and Christians that we see today.
 But by their rejection of Jesus, God rejected them, and so now the total focus is on the entire world.

 (Ro 11:13-15) 13 But I speak to you that are Gentiles.
 Inasmuch then as I am an apostle to the Gentiles, I glorify my ministry; 14 if by any means I may provoke to jealousy them that are my flesh, and may save some of them.
 15 For if the casting away of them is the reconciling of the world, what shall the receiving of them be, but life from the dead?